bbc/morty-docs/default-md-files/morty-docs.md

 > [!CAUTION]
 >
-> Testing blank spaces
+> This alert contains multiple paragraphs.
 >
-> Testing blank spaces
+> Blank lines inside the alert should be preserved.

 ## Mermaid Image Conversion